Keeping up with nearly 60 years of Freddie Jones’ supporting roles…

-Just as the world was reeling over the loss of actor Rip Torn, another well known face was reported to have passed away.
-As in a double blow to the world of entertainment, Freddie Jones, a famous British character actor had also sadly died the same day.
+Just as the world was reeling over the loss of actor Rip Torn, another well-known face was reported to have passed away.
+As in a double blow to the world of entertainment, Freddie Jones, a famous British character actor also sadly died the same day.
 Jones had his feature film debut in 1967 and he had worked up until last year.
-With Jones then aged 90, a regular in the British soap, Emmerdale (2005-2018) as Sandy Thomas.
+Jones then aged 90, was a regular in the British soap, Emmerdale (2005-2018) as Sandy Thomas.

 More surprisingly, he’d starred in this soap role for 13 years and had only recently turned down an extension to his contract with this British TV Series.
 However, during his many, many years (and more) of telly and film, Jones worked with everyone from David Niven to Ringo Starr and Judy Matheson to Shirley Knight.
 Jones had also popped up as a guest star in many British TV favourite series.

 In his early days working on television, Jones had starred in a variety of genres.
 This included a lead role in a Sweeney Todd production in Mystery and Imagination (1966-70) and on Children’s BBC in Jackanory (1970-71) as a presenter reading children’s stories to the camera.
 In British films, he worked with Oliver Reed and Ian McShane (his later Lovejoy co-star) in Sitting Target (1972), Michael Caine in Kidnapped (1971) and even a Hammer film with Peter Cushing and Christopher Lee in The Satanic Rites of Dracula (1973).